 Tired Or Impaired Truck Drivers

 Truck drivers have many tasks in addition to operating their vehicles.
 Many use laptop computers to help them keep logs, prepare reports, and track expenses.
-Some truck drivers even watch DVDs as they go down the road.
 A distracted truck driver can cause a catastrophic accident.
 Use of a laptop, cell phone or DVD player while driving is foolish, yet it happens every day on highways in Missouri and Illinois.

 When a trucking company or driver fails to secure a load, debris can spread over a wide area and lead to a serious accident.
 Though the negligence might seem obvious, commercial truck companies and their insurance agencies may try to avoid paying adequate compensation for the losses of accident victims.
 It is important to obtain legal representation as soon as possible in order to inspect the accident site and examine the evidence

 Failure to Maintain Truck Driver Logs and Regulations